 No configuration.
 No style guides to write.
 Just run it and see the results.

-Each scene is compared against the established baseline for its POV character.
+Each scene is compared against your voice canon and rules and the surrounding scenes.
 The AI identifies deviations in voice, tone, vocabulary, tense, and perspective — distinguishing intentional shifts from unintentional drift.

 Drift is flagged with severity levels (minor, moderate, significant) and exact locations.
 You see what drifted, where it drifted, and what the expected pattern was — so you can decide whether to fix it or keep it.